adnammit/notes/git.md

-git checkout                    switch between branches you already have git checkout -b foo <branch>    make a new branch called foo <from branch> and switch to it git checkout -- foo             restore foo, which you accidentally deleted git checkout foo.txt            checkout foo.txt, discarding current changes git branch [-a]                 view branch info (-a: all repos, not just local) git branch -d foo               delete branch foo (say you’re done with foo, it’s merged back into master) git branch -D foo               force remove w/out merging git push origin --delete foo    remove branch foo from remote if it has been pushed to origin git init                        initialize new project git fetch                       get other people’s checked-in changes w/out merging into yours git merge                       combine one branch with another git pull		                fetch + merge git status                      show current state of your repo git add foo                     add foo to files to be committed
+git checkout                    switch between branches you already have git checkout -b foo <branch>    make a new branch called foo <from branch> and switch to it git checkout -- foo             restore foo, which you accidentally deleted git checkout bar.txt            checkout file from branch remote, discarding local changes git checkout master bar.txt     checkout file from another branch, overwriting curr branch changes git branch [-a]                 view branch info (-a: all repos, not just local) git branch -d foo               delete branch foo (say you’re done with foo, it’s merged back into master) git branch -D foo               force remove w/out merging git push origin --delete foo    remove branch foo from remote if it has been pushed to origin git init                        initialize new project git fetch                       get other people’s checked-in changes w/out merging into yours git merge foo                   merge foo into your current branch git merge --squash foo          merge foo into your current branch with one commit git merge --no-ff foo           merge foo into your current branch with one commit but retain entire history of the git pull		                fetch + merge git status                      show current state of your repo git add foo                     add foo to files to be committed